colinat/Python/basics/lists-tuples-dictionaries.md

 + You've learn what are lists and how to work with them.
 + Tuples are almost like lists but they are immutable, i.e. cannot be modified.
 + Dictionaries are a collection of key-value pairs that you can retrieve a value using its associated key, add or remove key-value pairs.

+*Note: From the following chapters onwards, the code examples will be demonstrated using IDE such as Spyder, instead of the Python interpreter in terminal window (thus the `>>>` will be absent).
+Using an IDE or code editor easily allow you to enter several code lines before executing those lines of code.*

 ---